 Many users have taken a screenshot once or twice, and some users have even downloaded a third-party app to take and edit screenshots.
-However, Windows 10 has a variety of screenshot tools that are easy to use.
+However, Windows 10 has a variety of screenshot and screen capture tools that are easy to use.

 This tutorial will teach you many of the methods for taking screenshots in Windows.

 See also: How to Take a Screenshot in Windows 10

 Taking Screenshots on Windows 10 Using a Basic Keyboard

 Most of the shortcut methods under this heading are going to explain how to take screenshots of the entire screen using a basic keyboard.
 If you have a tablet keyboard or if you are working on a device without a keyboard, you can skip down to the tablet and smartphone methods near the end of this article.

 A regular keyboard will have function keys (F1-F12).
 These keys may or may not share their function with keyboard shortcuts such as muting the speakers or adjusting brightness.
 If you need to press the [Fn] key to access the keyboard functions, such as [Prt Sc], then you will need to press the [Fn] key in addition to the other keys listed in the methods below.